How Do Colleges Really View Test-Optional Applicants?

 College Admission Test Optional

-• At Cornell, on the other hand, Burdick shared that some faculty were pushing for a return to testing, many citing a very small data point: 7 more students in one (unnamed) school at Cornell that had gone test-free failed in their first semester than in the previous year.
+• At Cornell, on the other hand, former Enrollment Manager Jonathan Burdick shared that some faculty were pushing for a return to testing, many citing a very small data point: 7 more students in one (unnamed) school at Cornell who had gone test-free failed in their first semester than in the previous year.

 • Burdick acknowledged that at the test-optional colleges and schools within Cornell, maybe they should have said “test recommended”—and that how resourced a student is does play an important role here (i.e. a student coming from an affluent community may have a higher expectation of submitting scores).
 Burdick’s advice, at least for Cornell and other “highly rejective” schools?
 “Submit if you’re in range—confirm you don’t have a red flag score.”